Introduction

 - Due to the lack of commercialisation (inorganic solid-state electrolytes and raw materials have not yet been mass-produced to form a supply chain), the cost of all-solid-state electrolytes is higher than that of traditional liquid lithium-ion batteries, and the product yield is low.

-- Semi-solid batteries retain a certain amount of electrolyte, and their cycle performance and rate performance are better than those of all-solid batteries;
+- Semi-solid batteries retain some amount of electrolyte, and their cycle performance and rate performance are better than all-solid batteries;

-- Semi-solid battery electrode materials are soaked in electrolyte, which can improve the problem of low conductivity of solid-state batteries; and
+- Semi-solid battery electrode materials are soaked in electrolyte, which improves the problem of low conductivity of solid-state batteries; and

-- The current cost of semi-solid batteries is slightly higher than that of traditional lithium batteries, but is at a lower position than all-solid-state batteries.
+- Cost of semi-solid batteries is higher than traditional lithium batteries, but is lower than all-solid-state batteries.

-Although Japan, the United States, and South Korea were relatively early in the research and development and industrial layout of all-solid-state batteries, China took the lead in realising the mass production of solid-state batteries because it chose the route of solid-liquid hybrid batteries.
+Although Japan, United States, and South Korea were early in the research and development and commercialisation of solid-state lithium-ion batteries, China is taking the lead in realising the mass production of solid-state batteries because it chose the route of solid-liquid hybrid batteries.